near Jackson in Aiken County, South Carolina — The American South (South Atlantic)

 Savannah River Site

 Location.
 33° 13.507′ N, 81° 43.834′ W. Marker is in near Jackson, South Carolina, in Aiken County.
 Marker is on Atomic Road (State Highway 125) near Government 3, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Aiken SC 29808, United States of America.
+Touch for directions.

 Regarding Savannah River Site.
 When the Cold War began in the 1950s, the nation called on Aiken, Barnwell and Allendale counties to provide about 200,000 acres of farmland and forest.
 Nearly 1,500 families were displaced in the name of freedom and protection from Soviet Communism.